pixl8/Preside-CMS/support/docs/docs/02.devguides/21.xss/page.md

     // turn off antisamy (don't do this!) settings.antiSamy.enabled = false;

-    // use the "tinymce" AntiSamy policy
-    settings.antiSamy.policy  = "tinymce";
+    // use the "tinymce" AntiSamy policy (default is myspace) settings.antiSamy.policy  = "tinymce";

     // do not bypass antisamy, even when logged in user is admin